leesaenz/url-shortener/README.md

 - `POST /api/v1/urls/:id` update an existing URL in the database

 - `DELETE /api/v1/urls/:id` deletes a shortened URL from the database

+- `GET /go/:shortURL` takes a user to the original URL link